 - A. Commercial Drivers' License Holders - 1.
-Unit 11 employees whose job assignment requires them to have a commercial drivers' license are subject to drug and alcohol testing as defined in 49 CFR 382, et al.

-- 2. Employees who operate commercial vehicles seasonally as part of their required job duties for their employer may elect to deactivate their commercial driver status and remove themselves from the random testing pool by providing notice in writing to their employer at the end of each season of operating a commercial vehicle.
-Employees not electing to deactivate their commercial driver status for their employer will be deemed to continue to be available to operate a commercial vehicle for their employer and will remain subject to drug and alcohol testing under 49 CFR 382 et al and 49 CFR 40 et al. Employees who have received notice for a drug and alcohol test that was mailed or given to the employee prior to their employer's receipt of the employee's request to deactivate from commercial driver status must complete all such outstanding random tests. - 3.
+Unit 11 employees whose job assignment requires the employee to have a commercial driver's license are subject to drug and alcohol testing as defined in 49 CFR 382, et al. - 2.
+Employees who operate commercial vehicles seasonally as part of the employee's required job duties for the employee's employer may elect to deactivate the employee's commercial driver status and remove themselves from the random testing pool by providing notice in writing to the employee's employer at the end of each season of operating a commercial vehicle.
+Employees not electing to deactivate the employee's commercial driver status for the employee's employer will be deemed to continue to be available to operate a commercial vehicle for the employee's employer and will remain subject to drug and alcohol testing under 49 CFR 382 et al. and 49 CFR 40 et al. Employees who have received notice for a drug and alcohol test that was mailed or given to the employee prior to the employee's employer's receipt of the employee's request to deactivate from commercial driver status must complete all such outstanding random tests. - 3.
 The Union and the State jointly encourage unit employees to seek counseling and treatment when appropriate for substance and alcohol abuse issues.
-Accordingly, an employee whose job duties do not require the employee to possess a CDL, and who requests to deactivate his/her CDL status and voluntarily utilizes the resources available to him/her in evaluating and resolving problems associated with the misuse of alcohol and the use of controlled substances, shall not be required to complete any outstanding random tests nor shall the employee be disciplined for exercising his/her rights under this section.
+Accordingly, an employee whose job duties do not require the employee to possess a CDL, and who requests to deactivate the employee's CDL status and voluntarily utilizes the resources available to them in evaluating and resolving problems associated with the misuse of alcohol and the use of controlled substances, shall not be required to complete any outstanding random tests nor shall the employee be disciplined for exercising the employee's rights under this section.